Flux159/cassie-odm/README.md

 Not yet supported
 ----------

+Cassie Side:
-Hinting - node-cassandra-cql supports hinting (if you want to use it, use the connection provided or cassie.cql) Input Streaming
+* Hinting - node-cassandra-cql supports hinting (if you want to use it, use the connection provided or cassie.cql)
-Paging - need to support some form of client side paging SSL Connections
+* Paging - need to support some form of client side paging for common use case (I'm thinking primary key timestamp based?)
+* Default - when adding a column, specify default value (in schema / sync)
+* Optional - specify table name when creating (in schema options - should automatically sync to use that tableName)

+Driver Side:
+* Input Streaming - not supported by node-cassandra-cql yet
+* SSL Connections - not supported by node-cassandra-cql yet
+* Auto determine other hosts - not supported by node-cassandra-cql yet
+* "Smart connections" - Only send CQL request to the hosts that contain the data (requires knowing about how the data is sharded)
+* Possibly switch to officially supported native C/C++ driver when out of beta (would need to test performance and wrap in javascript) - https://github.com/datastax/cpp-driver

 Testing & Development
 ----------